 We recognise that becoming pregnant or taking on caregiving responsibilities is a very exciting time in your life.
 It’s also important to consider how this will affect your studies and vice versa.

 Here you'll find the information you need on how we can support you during this time, and also what’s expected of you.
-If you have any suggestions or comments, please email our Wellbeing team.

 The COVID-19 situation has led to many changes and adjustments for students.
 Keep up to date with the University’s response to COVID-19 for the latest information.